-Lorraine Jordan and Carolina Road have been one of the most successful American bluegrass acts of recent years–their Bill Monroe’s Ol’ Mandolin has been on Bluegrass Unlimited‘s charts for nine weeks, several at #1.
+Lorraine Jordan and Carolina Road have been one of the most successful American bluegrass acts of recent years–their Bill Monroe’s Ol’ Mandolin has been, in late 2020 and early ’21, on Bluegrass Unlimited‘s charts for nine months, several at #1.

 She’s also an ECU graduate.